ianwremmel/grunt-customize-bootstrap/README.md

 ## Dependencies

-1. Bower - for now, grunt-customize-bootstrap expectst that you retrieved the bootstrap source using bower.
+1. Bower - for now, grunt-customize-bootstrap expects that you retrieved the bootstrap source using bower.

 ## Grunt Config